-Arriving in India, these sisters will make unexpected discoveries about themselves, their mother, and their lives—and learn the real story behind the trip Rajni took with their Mother long ago—a momentous journey that resulted in Mum never being able to return to India again.
+Arriving in India, these sisters will make unexpected discoveries about themselves, their mother, and their lives.
+And they’ll learn the real story behind the trip Rajni took with their Mother long ago—a momentous journey that resulted in Mum never being able to return to India again.

 4. Yuli: The Carlos Acosta Story

 When Carlos’s father enrolled him in ballet school, he hoped not only to nurture his son’s talent, but also to curb his wildness.
 This magical memoir is about more than Carlos’s rise to stardom, however.

 It is the story of a childhood where food is scarce, but love is abundant, where the soul of Cuba comes alive to influence a dancer’s art.
 It is also about a man forced to leave behind his homeland and loved ones for a life of self-discipline, displacement, and brutal physical hardship.
 Carlos Acosta makes dance look effortless, but the grace, strength, and charm have come at a cost.
 Here, in his own words, is the story of the price he paid.

 Born in a Malaysian fishing village, Ah Hock is trying to make his way in a country that promises riches and security to everyone but delivers them only to a chosen few.

 With Asian society changing around him, like many, he remains trapped in a world of poorly paid jobs.
 These just about allow him to keep his head above water but ultimately lead him to murder a migrant worker from Bangladesh.